-Geneva College has an affiliate relationship with Roberts Wesleyan College in Rochester, New York.
+Geneva College has an affiliate relationship with Roberts Wesleyan University in Rochester, New York.
 This enables a student to earn a BSN degree by combining two years at Geneva College with two years at Roberts Wesleyan.

 This program permits students to participate in Geneva's Reformed approach to the liberal arts and sciences for two years.
-The credit hours are then transferred to Roberts Wesleyan College and applied toward their four-year BSN degree.
+The credit hours are then transferred to Roberts Wesleyan University and applied toward their four-year BSN degree.
 All nursing theory and clinical courses are included in the last two years of this program.

-Completion of the prescribed courses at Geneva with a cumulative GPA and a science GPA of 2.50 or higher guarantees admission to the final two years at Roberts Wesleyan College.
+Completion of the prescribed courses at Geneva with a cumulative GPA and a science GPA of 2.50 or higher guarantees admission to the final two years at Roberts Wesleyan University.
 All the Geneva courses may also be applied toward a Geneva degree if so desired.

+D

-Program requirements
+Program requir

+BIO 100 Transition to College Biology 1

 BIB 112, 113 Biblical Introduction I & II 3,3

 BIO 112 Introduction to Cellular Biology 4

 BIO 218 Introduction to Nutrition 3

-BIO 225, 226 Human Anatomy and Physiology I & II 4,4
+BIO 225, 326 Human Anatomy and Physiology I & II 4,4

 BIO 305 Microbiology 4

 CHM 111 General College Chemistry 4

+CHM 221 Organic Chemistry I 4

 COM 101 Principles of Communication 3

 ENG 101 English Composition 3

-ENG 102, 111, 1 13, 191 or 205 3
+ENG 102 Academic Writing and Research Process

+or ENG 113 Researched Writing 3

 ENG 112 Critical Approaches to Literature 3

-HUM 103 Invitation to the Humanities 3
+HIS 150 Survey of American History

+or HIS 220 Europe I: Ancient through Medieval

+or HIS 221 Europe II: 1500-1815 3

+HUM 203 Beauty, Freedom, and Truth 3

 MAT 105 Elementary Statistical Methods 3

-PED 101 Physical Education 2
+PED 101 Physical Education 1

 PED 103 Physical Fitness 1

 PHI 112 Ethics 3

 PSY 201 Introduction to Psychology 3

 PSY 250 Life Span Development 3

 SOC 201 Sociological Imagination 3

-Two summer nursing courses are required at Roberts Wesleyan College before beginning the junior year there.
+^{}Two summer nursing courses are required at Roberts Wesleyan University before beginning the junior year there.
 CPR certification is also a prerequisite.